lmas/ss13.se/README.md

-- summary page showing total stats for all servers (# online/warn/offline servers, total/average # of online players, log of recently added/removed servers,
-  # of data points since start, age of oldest data point)
+- summary page showing total stats for all servers (# online/warn/offline servers, total/average # of online players, log of recently added/removed servers, the # of data points since start, age of oldest data point)

 - more pop. history graphs, for current day/week/month